dotenvx/dotenvx.github.io/docs/cli/protect.md

 The encrypted file can now be added to your next commit.

+### Docker build check

+Use `dotenvx protect --docker` in place of `dotenvx prebuild` inside your Dockerfile, after dotenvx is installed and the application files are available:

+{% capture protect_docker %}
+RUN dotenvx protect --docker
+{% endcapture %}
+{% capture protect_docker_copy %}RUN dotenvx protect --docker{% endcapture %}
+{% include components/design-codeblock.html value=protect_docker copy_text=protect_docker_copy %}

+For a specific directory, use `RUN dotenvx protect --docker apps/backend`.

+This runs the existing prebuild check: env files must be encrypted, exempt, or excluded by `.dockerignore`.
+A failed check exits nonzero and stops the build.
+It does not show the protection checklist, install Git settings, edit your Dockerfile, or encrypt files.
+Existing prebuild exclusions and warnings are unchanged.

+This is a build-time check, not a guarantee that secrets never reach the builder or earlier build layers.
+Use `.dockerignore` to exclude private-key files from the build context. `prebuild` is deprecated and points to this replacement.

 ### Moving from precommit

 `dotenvx precommit` is deprecated.
 Run `dotenvx protect` inside a repository and enable the plaintext-secret check to install protection and remove recognized dotenvx pre-commit hook blocks.
 Other hook commands are preserved.
 Customized, symlinked, or external shared hooks may need manual cleanup.